 A licensed, 16 bed Type B, Assisted Living Facility that provides the next step for residents as they continue to work toward their goals.
-Programming is directed toward developing functional skills and behavior stability that leads to increased levels of independence and quality of life.
-Physical and occupational therapy and speech-language pathology are available as ordered by a physician.
+Programming real-life toward developing functional skills and behavior stability that leads to increased levels of independence and quality of life.
+Physical, occupational, and speech therapy are available as ordered by a physician.

 A licensed, 16 bed Type B Assisted Living Facility that is certified as a secured Alzheimer’s and other related disorder unit.
 Windsor’s unique design allows for individuals with confusion and post traumatic amnesia to live in a safe and secure environment.
 It offers the highest level of support and cuing, and therapies as ordered by a physician.
 It is one of two typical entry-level homes on campus.

 Nexus Neurorecovery Center staff office here.
 The campus Executive Administrative Assistant offices here to assist families with money management for residents.

 Special events, music performances, and movie showings are held here.
 The amphitheater is also utilized for therapeutic purposes and some classes are held here as well.
 Families also use this space for visiting.